Welcome Back!

 Last time you were here, you were looking to help vulnerable children and families.
 Your support can save and change lives.

 For millions of children and families around the world, the threat of natural disasters is very much a part of life.
 They don’t know when they’ll strike, or the impact they will have.
-The only way to live with this uncertainty, is to have a community based natural disaster response plan.
+The only way to live with this uncertainty, is to have a community based disaster response plan.

 In this blog, we’ve outlined everything you need to know about: